U.S. Halts Visas For Diplomats' Same-Sex Partners If They're Not Married

 The organization recommended that partners living in New York City "consider getting married in City Hall" before Dec.
 31. After year's end, the Trump administration expects unmarried partners to change visa status or leave in 30 days.

-But the Human Rights Campaign also noted that getting married in the U.S. still poses dangers back at home for many foreigners.
+But Human Rights Watch also noted that getting married in the U.S. still poses dangers back at home for many foreigners.

 "In many situations registering a marriage could put same-sex couples at risk in a way that privately providing evidence of a domestic partnership would not have done," said Akshaya Kumar, the organization's deputy U.N. director.

 "One Nigerian man (not a UN staffer) who married his same-sex partner abroad reported that both he and his family members in Nigeria received death threats as a result.
-Egypt, Tunisia, Cameroon, Tanzania, Indonesia, Uganda, Russia, and many other countries have arrested people for same-sex conduct."
+Egypt, Tunisia, Cameroon, Tanzania, Indonesia, Uganda, Russia and many other countries have arrested people for same-sex conduct."

 According to administration officials, the change directly impacts 105 families, roughly half of whom are connected with international organizations based in the U.S. such as the World Bank or the International Monetary Fund.

-Note: A previous version of this story incorrectly referred to the Human Rights Campaign as the Human Rights Council.